nturpin0/OutputKit/README.md

 # OutputKit
 For making nicer looking Shortcuts

-OutputKit is a json file that makes marking up difficult things a bit easier.
-In order to use it you need to refer to the variable that you put the json into eg OutputKit, change the variable into a dictionary, then enter one of the tags as the key.

-## OutputKit Shortcuts
-[OutputKit Build](https://routinehub.co/shortcut/1221) - For getting the latest tags, copying them and html templates to your project

-[OutputKit Template](https://routinehub.co/shortcut/1220) - A template of actions you can use as a starting point to build your Shortcuts with

-[OutputKit Examples](https://routinehub.co/shortcut/1219) - Commented examples of how to use different OutputKit components

 ## OutputKit Showcase
 Shortcuts that use OutputKit
 - [PowR](https://routinehub.co/shortcut/1430) - A shortcut to add text, audio, image, video and more content to your reminders!